About Per Håkansson

 No iPhone, no social media

 He neither use an iPhone nor social media, and prefers to live life offline, in the outdoors, mostly near water.
-That said, when he brings out his iPad Air, he’s ridiculously fast in getting stuff that matters done well, including leveraging the latest technologies with clear intentions.
+That said, when he brings out his iPad Air, he’s ridiculously fast in getting stuff that matters done well, including leveraging the latest technologies, like AI, with clear intentions.

 Happily divorced since 2015, he has two sons who live in Santa Barbara.